 The deck on the front of the float as well as the railing should be sufficient to prevent any boat, however small, from floating into the wheel while it is in operation in case of an emergency.
 Should an emergency arise, medical and rescue personnel and equipment will be available from the nearby community of Whitestone to respond.
-The anchoring cables will run from either side of the craft to the shore at the water line.
-These cables will have an angle to the direction of the current of not more than 30 degrees.
-This will allow them to deflect an unpowered boat from floating into the craft.
-In addition, after additional consultation with the USCG at the request of FERC, it was decided to add signs above and below the installation warning boaters to avoid the north shore of the river.
-This should further diminish the chance of collision.
-WPC will also employ on-craft video surveillance as well as daily inspections to insure that the system is operating properly.

-p.
+n.
 Annual Energy Production